carldubois/bigiq-cm-restapi-reference/markdown/t_apply_deploy_firewall_policies.md

         "name": "bigip25.f5.com"
     }
 ```
-#### 5. Evaluate the configuration changes created by the firewall configuration modifications to determine if there are errors
+#### 5. Evaluate the configuration changes created by the firewall configuration modifications to determine if there are errors.

 A deployment task must be created that includes each BIG-IP device that had an associated firewall context updated.